Menu

 Longueville

 The sfogliatella was created in the 17th century at the monastery of Santa Rosa in Conca dei Marini, near Amalfi.
-According to tradition, a nun utilized leftover semolina soaked in lemon liqueur, mixing it with sugar and dried fruit to create the original filling, which was encased in dough.
-In 1818, Neapolitan pastry chef Pasquale Pintauro acquired the recipe, popularized it, and introduced it to Naples.
+According to tradition, a nun utilised leftover semolina soaked in lemon liqueur, mixing it with sugar and dried fruit to create the original filling, which was encased in dough.
+In 1818, Neapolitan pastry chef Pasquale Pintauro acquired the recipe, popularised it, and introduced it to Naples.

 • Ricotta Cheese: Specifically smooth, creamy ricotta.